hapostgres/pg_auto_failover/docs/ref/pg_autoctl_create_postgres.rst

   connections in the Postgres HBA rules.

-  For instance, when the monitor resolves to ``192.168.0.1`` and your local Postgres node uses an inferface with IP address ``192.168.0.2/255.255.255.0`` to connect to the monitor, then the LAN CIDR is computed to be ``192.168.0.0/24``.
+  For instance, when the monitor resolves to ``192.168.0.1`` and your local Postgres node uses an interface with IP address ``192.168.0.2/255.255.255.0`` to connect to the monitor, then the LAN CIDR is computed to be ``192.168.0.0/24``.